"

 Strengths

-While students may struggle with speech and language, they can still have a good sense of humor, be outgoing, and create and sustain lasting friendships; the strengths of students with speech or language impairment are wide and varied.
-Additionally, students with SL may excel at sports, art, music, writing, science, and math.
+While students may struggle with speech and language, the strengths of students with SL are wide and varied.
+They may have a good sense of humor, be outgoing, and create and sustain lasting friendships.
+They also may excel at sports, art, music, writing, science, and math.

 Needs

-It is important for educators to detect students with speech and language disorders early in their educational experience.
-Child Find, part of IDEA, is instrumental in early detection and remediation.
-Speech and language pathologists can assist children in the acquisition of speech and language at a young age.
-It is much easier for students to learn how to speak properly at a younger age because of how the human brain develops.
+Educators play an important role in detecting students with speech and language disorders early in their educational experience.
+Part of IDEA, Child Find is instrumental in early detection and remediation.
+Speech and language pathologists can assist children in the acquisition of speech and language at a young age when it’s easier for them to learn how to speak properly because of how the human brain develops.
 Children five years and younger will have a much higher rate of successful intervention than older children (NASET, 2023).

-Furthermore, children with speech and language impairments have a much greater chance of becoming isolated from others due to their inability to communicate.
-This causes emotional stress as well as possible alienation from peers.
+Because of their inability to communicate, children with speech and language impairments also have a much greater chance of becoming isolated from others, which causes emotional stress as well as possible alienation from peers.
 Speech therapy is a must and can be done while in school.
-The use of assistive technology is also needed so the student can have a voice that is heard by peers and teachers.
+The use of assistive technology can help students share their voice with peers and teachers.

 Reflection iconReflection